OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vue.md

     > [!NOTE]
     > When you run the `yo office` command, you may receive prompts about the data collection policies of Yeoman and the Office Add-in CLI tools.
 Use the information that's provided to respond to the prompts as appropriate.
 If you choose **Exit** in response to the second prompt, you'll need to run the `yo office` command again when you're ready to create your add-in project.

-    When prompted, provide the following information to create your add-in project:
+    When prompted, provide the following information to create your add-in project.

     - **Choose a project type:** `Office Add-in project containing the manifest only`
     - **What do you want to name your add-in?** `My Office Add-in`